A Logstash persistent queue helps protect against data loss during abnormal termination by storing the in-flight message queue to disk.

 What does acknowledged mean?
 This means the event has been handled by all configured filters and outputs.
 For example, if you have only one output, Elasticsearch, an event is ACKed when the Elasticsearch output has successfully sent this event to Elasticsearch.

-During a normal shutdown (CTRL+C or SIGTERM), Logstash will stop reading from the queue and will finish processing the in-flight events being processed by the filters and outputs.
-Upon restart, Logstash will resume processing the events in the persistent queue as well as accepting new events from inputs.
+During a normal shutdown (CTRL+C or SIGTERM), Logstash stops reading from the queue and finishes processing the in-flight events being processed by the filters and outputs.
+Upon restart, Logstash resumes processing the events in the persistent queue as well as accepting new events from inputs.

 If Logstash is abnormally terminated, any in-flight events will not have been ACKed and will be reprocessed by filters and outputs when Logstash is restarted.
 Logstash processes events in batches, so it is possible that for any given batch, some of that batch may have been successfully completed, but not recorded as ACKed, when an abnormal termination occurs.

 If you override the default behavior by setting